 Are you interested to understand how society works and to help its development?
 Do you want to do so using rigorous methods based on a complex system science approach?

 Many of society’s most pressing problems fall far from the boundaries of traditional disciplinary research and require innovative analysis tools.
-The programme offers a wide-range of methodological training along with the opportunity to specialize in specific societal issues and provides the skills to conduct independent research.
+The program offers a wide range of methodological training along with the opportunity to specialize in specific societal issues and provides the skills to conduct independent research.

 General entry requirements for second-cycle studies and specific entry requirements:

 - Bachelor's degree with a minimum of 90 credits in a Social Science, Psychology or Economics main area; students with different curricula can be accepted on an individual basis;

 The selection of students who have applied is partly based on a statement of purpose and cv.

 Potential employers for students exiting the Programme are public organizations, medium-large NGOs, and companies, but also research and higher education institutions.
 Many organizations currently lack the skills needed to fully exploit the increasing amount of data that the new technologies and other sources have made available.
 In an increasingly knowledge-based economy and society, these competencies represent crucial assets for the labor market.